Home Brewing » home brewing

 But, some of these cheap caps are uncoated metal caps which can give your beer a slight metallic taste…. so trying to save a few cents (or a dollar) is just not worth it when the risk of messing up your beer is probable…

-3 Responses to “How To Choose Bottles When Home Brewing”
+3 replies to "How To Choose Bottles When Home Brewing"

 Maybe you can use mixture of 40 ounce and 12 ounce bottles so that you’ll have for party events and for solo drinking.
 I’ve learned lot new here.